s3afroze/automate-my-tabs/README.md

 2. __pyperclip__ - to extract content from your clipboard.
 3. __sys__ - to extract content from command-prompt/terminal.

-## Authors
-Shahzeb Afroze - redditor/self-learning-developer

-## Upcoming updates
-1. Using multiple text files containing list of websites.
-2. Specifying time for each list of websites.
-3. Chrome Extension

-## License
-Licensed under GNU General Public License v3.0. - afl-3.0

-## Notes
-This was done, as I was personally frusrated to regularly open tabs to catch up with news.
-Also, this was a good coding exercise...

 ## Acknowledgments
 The resouces that has been the bedrock of my project: